-We have also provided for the Town Council's consideration a Proposed Budget for the Stormwater Utility Fund, an Enterprise Fund.
+We have also provided for the Town Council's consideration a tentative budget for the Stormwater Utility Fund, an Enterprise Fund.
 In addition to its recurring activities, such as stormwater drain cleaning, street sweeping, and community outreach, two (2) major drainage projects are budgeted.
 First, the Cutler Ridge Sec.
 3 Drainage Improvement Project is an approximate \$2 million project.
 It is funded with a \$200,000 FDEP State grant, \$250,000 of Stormwater Fees, and approx. \$1.54 million of CITT Surtax Funds.
 Second, the Saga Bay 1.7 Drainage Improvement Project is an approx. \$1,005,000 project being funded with a \$600,000 FDEP State grant and approximately \$405,000 of CITT Surtax Funds.
 Both projects will provide much needed drainage improvements to their impacted residential neighborhoods.

-The attached 1st Budget Hearing Executive Summary (Attachment "A") and the Proposed Budget Fiscal Year 2020-21 Fund Summaries and Department Expenditures Report (Attachment "B") reflect changes to our projected revenues/expenditures based on items discussed during the Town Council's 1st and 2nd Budget Workshops (August 10, 2020, and August 26, 2020).
+The attached 2nd Budget Hearing Executive Summary (Attachment "A") and the Tentative Budget Fiscal Year 2020-21 Fund Summaries and Department Expenditures Report (Attachment "B") reflect changes to our projected revenues/expenditures based on items discussed during the Town Council's 1st and 2nd Budget Workshops (August 10, 2020, and August 26, 2020), as well as during the 1st Budget Hearing (September 8, 2020).

-The attached Executive Summary provides a concise narrative of the significant changes made to the Proposed budget drafts based on Town Council discussions during the Budget Workshops.

-The Fund Summaries and Department Expenditures Report provides detailed information by revenue source and expenditures by Department.
+The attached Executive Summary provides a concise narrative of the significant changes made to the budget drafts based on Town Council discussions during these meetings, while the Fund Summaries and Department Expenditures Report provides detailed information by revenue source and expenditures by Department.